BONUS: An Excerpt from Chapter Ten

 No.

-Jon again looked at all the lights flickering on the consoles.
+He again looked at all the lights flashing on the consoles.

 A lump was swelling in his throat.
 He swallowed, but it remained.